Update Banner MwSt L Switzerland

 Standard Rate (8.1% – Normalsatz)

-The standard VAT rate is applied to a wide range of goods and services, including but not limited to:
+The standard VAT rate of 8.1% applies to a wide range of goods and services, including but not limited to:

 • Clothing and footwear